alexandralalor/alexandralalor.github.io/_pages/research.md

 >![research-2](http://alexandralalor.github.io/images/research/research-2.JPG)

 ## Bachelor of Science in Environmental Sciences
-### College of Natural Resouces, University of California, Berkeley, CA
+### College of Natural Resources, University of California, Berkeley, CA
 > My senior thesis at UC Berkeley focused on grazing effects on plant diversity at Point Reyes National Seashore using multiple spatial scales.
 At a fine-scale, I looked at species diversity of forbs and grasses in both grazed and ungrazed portions of the land, at either side of fenced grazing allotments.
-At a broad-scale, I anlayzed changes in shrubland and grassland using GIS vegetation classification maps from aerial images taken in the 1940s, 1960s, and 1990s.
-Overall, I found that grazing did not alter species diversity significantly, but there had been a large scale shift from grassland to shrubland over time, which may have corresponded with shifting land ownership in the region.
+At a broad-scale, I analyzed changes in shrubland and grassland using GIS vegetation classification maps from aerial images taken in the 1940s, 1960s, and 1990s.
+Overall, I found that grazing did not alter species diversity significantly, but there had been a large-scale shift from grassland to shrubland over time, which may have corresponded with shifting land ownership in the region.
 >
 > Original Research:
 > [UC Berkeley Thesis](https://alexandralalor.github.io/files/research/2017_Lalor_UC-Thesis.pdf);